 This course focuses on the sounds of the Spanish language.
 Through the study of phonetics (the science that examines sounds) and phonology (the organizational system of sounds), students will improve their pronunciation, learn about and recognize different dialects of the language, understand how the phonic system functions at both contrastive and descriptive levels, and gain an appreciation of the phonological development of the language.
-Prerequisites: SPA202 or instructor's consent.
-(FA)
+Prerequisites: SPA202.
+(FA, even years)